1. Talk Climate.

 - Drawdown Toronto helps educate people about the many inspiring solutions catalogued by the Project Drawdown research network. (http://www.unifytoronto.ca/)

 - Extinction Rebellion Toronto plans spectacular protests and civil disobedience to demand that governments and the media tell the truth about our climate crisis and take real action immediately.
-They aim to mobilize 3.5% of the population to partake in sustained disruptions in order to force the government to change.
-It is currently one of the fastest growing climate groups in the city. (https://extinctionrebelliontoronto.org/)
+They aim to mobilize 3.5% of the population to partake in sustained disruptions in order to force the government to change. (https://extinctionrebelliontoronto.org/)

 - Fridays for Future Youth Climate Strike and Parents for Future The Fridaysforfuture school strikes inspired by Greta Thunberg have been huge in Toronto and they are currently gathering support for a general strike on September 27th. (https://www.facebook.com/fridaysforfutureto/) Parents for Future is the adult solidarity group that promotes and supports their efforts. (https://www.facebook.com/groups/315639955787460/)